mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 A driver MUST verify that in addition to the ``{hostname}``, the ``{domainname}`` consists of at least two parts: the domain name, and a TLD.
-Drivers MUST raise an error and MUST NOT contact the DNS server to obtain SRV (or TXT records) if the full URI does not consists of at least three parts.
+Drivers MUST raise an error and MUST NOT contact the DNS server to obtain SRV (or TXT records) if the full URI does not consist of at least three parts.

 If ``mongodb+srv`` is used, a driver MUST implicitly also enable TLS.
 Clients can turn this off by passing ``ssl=false`` in either the Connection String,